-Every year on the third Monday in January, the National Park Service honors the legacy of one of our nation’s greatest heroes on Martin Luther King Jr. Day.
-In honor of the 1929 birthday of Dr. Martin Luther King Jr., the parks open free for visitors and welcome volunteers.
+In honor of his birthday in January of 1929, the parks open free for visitors and welcome volunteers.
 Some parks plan special events to reflect and remember the events of the 1960’s Civil Rights Movement.

 Today we assembled a list of five national parks that celebrate the life and legacy of Dr. King.
 Whether you visit on the Martin Luther King’s birthday or visit during your next family vacation, these sites all provide a glimpse into the life and impact of Dr. King’s work:

 1. Martin Luther King Jr. National Historical Park

 Looking for the best place to start your Martin Luther King Jr. Day national park journey?

 Head back to Atlanta, Georgia where his life began.
 Martin Luther King Jr. National Historical Park is one of the city’s top travel destinations.
 Designated in 1980, the site covers 22.4-acres and 35 different properties that were influential in the birth, and upbringing of one of America’s most influential historical figures.

 While at the park, visitors can tour the home where Dr. King was born, visit the Historic Ebenezer Baptist Church and Dr. And Mrs. King’s gravesite.
 The International World Peace Rose Garden, one of only five planted in the world is another stopping point worth visiting during your trip.